-The Chairman's position is reviewed regularly by the Nomination and Remuneration Committee.
+The Chairman's position is reviewed at least annually by the Nomination and Remuneration Committee.
 Following the most recent review and in light of the above unique skills and experience he brings to the Company, it remains the Board's opinion that Mr Rothwell is the best candidate to Chair the Company.